I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

 1. Is Still MLM

-Some people refer to them as a pyramid scheme because it’s business model is very much in that same form.
+Some people refer to them as a pyramid scheme because their business model is very much in that same form.

 On top of the pyramid structure, you still have to recruit others in order to make money.

-Whether it be through sending out a buumerang or getting them to purchase a membership, the money will ONLY be made if you get them to your site.
+Whether sending out a buumerang or getting them to purchase a membership, the money will ONLY be made if you get them to your site.

 2. Owner Has a Bad Reputation

 Joining someone who has had their hands in shady companies is NEVER a good thing.

 Whether they’ve shaped up or gotten worse, you can bet that the sole intention of creating any company is to make money.

 Maybe they were involved with the wrong people?

 I don’t care what reasons there might be, and I am personally not a fan of the fact that these people are making money off of the hard work of others.